Real ID requirement for air travel delayed amid pandemic-related lag at motor vehicle branches

 Several states were only beginning to issue the new security-enhanced licenses and identification cards when the pandemic hit last year.
 Because Real ID requires an in-person visit to the DMV, applicants were not able to get the credential during coronavirus-related closures.

 Motor vehicle departments have been swamped by a pandemic-created backlog.
-Many branches are still operating at reduced levels and requiring appointments.
+Many branches are still operating at reduced levels and requiring appointments, although some states have made more progress than others.

+In Maryland, 75 percent of licensed drivers and ID card-holders are Real ID-compliant, well above the national average.
+In the nation’s capital, 92 percent of residents with a driver’s license or identification have a Real ID.
+Other states, such as Virginia, are not making the Real ID mandatory, giving license holders the choice to get a standard or Real ID, which federal officials say creates confusion.
+About one-third of Virginia’s state-issued credentials are Real ID-compliant, according to the Virginia DMV.

+The U.S. Travel Association, which had been advocating for a Real ID extension, said extending the deadline is “the right move” to prevent potentially chaotic scenes at U.S. airports in which many travelers would have been prevented from flying on the first day of implementation.

 Implementation of the law was to take effect in 2008, but deadlines have been extended to give states more time to comply.
 DHS has been phasing in enforcement of the mandate.
 Anyone entering nuclear sites, military bases and federal facilities has been required to present a Real ID since 2014.